-The NWF State College Student Development and Campus Engagement Department follows Florida Statue FS 1006.66, and State Board Rules SBR 6A-14.058 and SBR 6A-14.057.
-The Director has the responsibility to ensure all student activities, events, clubs, organizations, Student Government Association (SGA), and intramurals have proper operations, designated student representatives, constitutions, and group advisors.
-Further, the funds and expenditures will be submitted in a yearly budget, disbursed, received and custodial accounting into College's fund.
+The Northwest Florida State College Campus Engagement Department follows Florida Statutes § 1006.51, and State Board Rule 6A-14.057.
+The Executive Director has the responsibility to ensure all student activities, events, clubs, organizations, Student Government Association (SGA), and intramurals have proper operations, designated student representatives, constitutions, and group advisors.

-The Student Development and Campus Engagement Department will represent the authority for the Student Ombudsman Office as stated in Florida Statute FS 1006.51 for informally resolving student issues.
-The procedures are published in the College's Catalog on a yearly basis.
+The Campus Engagement Department includes the Student Ombudsman Office for which the procedures are published in the College's Catalog on a yearly basis.